-If you are dealing with a wound that will not heal, please ask your doctor how the Shannon Center for Wound Care can help.
+If you are dealing with a wound that will not heal, please ask your doctor how the center can help.
 Or contact us, and we will be happy to answer any questions that you might have.

-Transcutaneous Oximetry (TCOMS) aids in vascular evaluation/small vessel oxygenation, beneficial in determining ability to heal.
-May also aid in determining appropriate amputation level, if needed.
+Transcutaneous oximetry (TCOMS) aids in vascular evaluation/small vessel oxygenation, beneficial in determining a wound's ability to heal.
+TCOMS may also aid in determining appropriate amputation level, if needed.

 Negative pressure wound therapy uses device placement and management on select wounds to aid in healing.